 The Educational Foundation is comprised of nine OSCPA members, including the immediate past president, the chairperson of the Liaison with Educational Institutions Committee and seven additional members.

-Each year, the Educational Foundation raises money through donations and fundraisers and begins accepting scholarship applications in January.
-Scholarship winners are selected in April and distribution occurs the following August.
+Each year, the Educational Foundation raises money through donations and fundraisers.
+Scholarship winners are selected in the spring and distribution occurs the following August.
 Scholarships of varying amounts ($250 - $2,500) are awarded to OSCPA student members who meet the following qualifications:

 - Successful completion of at least six hours of principles of accounting;